-But if the marketing perspective may not make as much financial sense to you as it does to BMW insiders, the X1 makes sense in other ways.
-Based on the solid architecture that supports the 1 Series sedan (derived from the last generation 3 Series), with the same wheelbase as the 3 Series station wagon, the X1 offers about the same interior volume as the wagon, even though it's 2.1 inches shorter overall.
+Based on the solid architecture that supports the 1 Series sedan (derived from the last-generation 3 Series), the X1 offers about the same interior volume as that 3 Series wagon, even though it's 2.1 inches shorter overall.

-BMW X1 dimensions are substantially tidier than those of the X3, making the X1 handier in urban operating conditions, and of course lighter than its bigger cousin, which pays off at the scales and the gas station.
-Even equipped with all-wheel drive, the X1 weighs about 300 pounds lighter, and it delivers a decisive 5 mpg edge in EPA highway fuel economy ratings.
+BMW X1 dimensions are substantially tidier than those of the X3, making the X1 handier in urban operating conditions; and of course, lighter than its bigger cousin, which pays off at the gas station.
+Even with all-wheel drive, the BMW X1 xDrive28i weighs about 300 pounds less, and delivers a decisive 5 mpg edge in EPA-estimated highway fuel economy.

 Commonality with the 1 Series continues under the X1's hood, with two engine options, both turbocharged.
-The standard engine employed by the BMW X1 sDrive28i and X1 xDrive28i, is a 2.0-liter four-cylinder, rated for 240 horsepower and 260 pound-feet of torque.
-Fuel economy is an EPA-estimated 24/34 mpg City/Highway.
+The standard engine employed by the BMW X1 sDrive28i and X1 xDrive28i is a 2.0-liter four-cylinder, rated for 240 horsepower and 260 pound-feet of torque.
+Fuel economy is an EPA-estimated 23/34 mpg City/Highway (22/33 with xDrive).
 BMW says it can accelerate from 0 to 60 mph in 6.2 seconds.

-Like the other BMW SUVs, the X1 has no off-road pretensions whatsoever; ground clearance is a sedan-like 7.0 inches, and all-wheel drive is conceived here as a traction and stability enhancer for driving on low adhesion surfaces or in inclement weather conditions or both.
+Like the other BMW SUVs, the X1 has no off-road pretensions whatsoever; ground clearance is a sedan-like 7.0 inches.
+All-wheel drive is conceived here as a traction and stability enhancer for driving on low adhesion surfaces, in inclement weather conditions, or both.

 The other element of ongoing BMW appeal is a blend of ride and handling that's become a dynamic benchmark for the rest of the industry.
 Sharing the 1 Series sedan foundations, the BMW X1 hews true to this ethic.
 Inevitably, it's not quite as agile as the 3 Series sedan or wagon.
 Heftier curb weights and a high profile dilute the athletic index slightly.
 Nevertheless, the X1 has the feel and steering response that distinguish all BMWs, and feels a little more nimble than the X3, as well as small crossovers such as the Acura RDX, Land Rover LR2, and Mercedes GLK.